KohlerHECTOR/cem_py/README.md

 # Reinforcement Learning Optimization Methods Comparison

+## Why this project ?
+What is the objective of RL in society ?
+How does the latter determine the objective of RL in research ?
+What question specifically about RL research do we want to answer ?
+What experiment do we design to answer this question ?
+What tools do we use for our experiment ?
+What specific optimization problem do we solve ?
+What scores do we report ?

+## What is the best way to learn a $Beta$ policy that maximizes the episodic **un**discunted reward of the Pendulum?

 ## Introduction

 Reinforcement Learning (RL) aims to maximize the expected sum of discounted rewards, known as the RL objective: